-Starting the story: To load Planetfall, follow the instructions on the Reference Card in your package.
+Starting the story: To load Planetfall, follow the instructions in the relevant section in the manual.

 On your screen, you will see a description of the opening location of the story, Deck Five, followed by the prompt (>), indicating that Planetfall is waiting for your first input.